hritam-7005/Comp-Wbpg/README.md

 # Comp-Wbpg
-A website for the computer department for the upcomming Exhibition.
+A website-template for computer department of the upcomming Exhibition.
 🤫🤫